g0thier/Bloc-1/README.md

 ## Informations about files:

 1. cities_weather_info.ipynb create from a list of cities a dataframe with weather of this cities.
 2. weather_code.py return a dataframe who associate code with a definition of this code.
+3. booking_infos.ipynb return the first page of city result for current date.
+4.

 ## Notes personnelles.